puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 5:</p></div>

-As an example, we'll look at the package for the Apache webserver `httpd`.
-Run:
+As an example, run the following command to install the package for the Apache webserver `httpd`:

     sudo puppet resource package httpd